What Is Shadow Psychology?

 Jung talked about layers of the shadow.
 The upper layers were the things in the mind that you could keep out of consciousness by shifting your attention, being forgetful, or repressing them.
 These upper layers are a part of the individual’s direct experiences.

-Jung's theories included the idea of the projection of the shadow.
-When there’s a part of your mind that you can’t accept as a part of yourself, you can’t experience that part of your mind through directly experiencing it.
+Jung also put forward the notion of the projection of the shadow.
+When there’s a part of your mind that you can’t accept as a part of yourself, you can’t experience that part of your mind directly.
 Instead, you project that fault or unacceptable urge onto the morality of someone else.

 Jung suggested that projection of the shadow happens when you see your shadow.
 Being confronted with some undesirable or embarrassing part of yourself, you immediately see that quality in someone else.
 It’s only through disciplined self-education that you can understand what’s in the shadow and deal with it.